 No. 4 – Vitamin C

-One of the most important vitamins for enhancing the overall appearance of skin and hair is Vitamin C.
+A list of beauty-boosting supplements wouldn’t be complete without mentioning vitamin C. One of the most important vitamins for enhancing the overall appearance of skin and hair is Vitamin C.

-Vitamin C is such a potent antioxidant that it can even slow down the oxidative damage that occurs as a result of ultraviolet (UV) and other environmental exposure.
+- Vitamin C is one of the best defenders against free-radical damage.
+It’s such a potent antioxidant that it can even slow down the oxidative damage that occurs as a result of ultraviolet (UV) and other environmental exposure.

 No. 5 – Sea Buckthorn (omega-7)

 Sea Buckthorn is a berry found in both Europe and Asia and is one of the world’s most potent sources of omega-7 fatty acid.

 Sea buckthorn oil is well-known today for its healing and rejuvenating effects on the skin.
 That’s why it’s made it on to the beauty-boosting supplements list.